Texas Partnership Agreement Attorney

 You can – but it is not recommended!
 Lawyers who practice in the area of business law are trained in the complexities of preparing a partnership agreement.
 If it was easy, everyone would be doing it.
-And – please – do not pull down some template online.
+And – please – do not pull down some templates online.
 The use of the wrong words or even punctuation can totally change the meaning intended.
-Also keep in mind that the party who drafts the agreement comes out with the short stick in litigation.
-If there is a gray area in the use of a word or phrase – what lawyers refers to as ambiguities – it is construed against the person who drafted the partnership agreement.
+Also, keep in mind that the party who drafts the agreement comes out with a short stick in litigation.
+If there is a gray area in the use of a word or phrase – what lawyers refer to as ambiguities – it is construed against the person who drafted the partnership agreement.

 4. Do I need a Partnership Agreement if I have an LLC – Limited Liability Company?